Kilwa Sultanate: Portuguese era

 It was in 1505 that Francisco de Almeida brought his fleet into the harbor of Kilwa, and landed some 500 Portuguese soldiers to drive Emir Ibrahim out of the city.
 Almeida installed the aforementioned Muhammad Arcone on the throne, as a Portuguese vassal.
 Remembering constitutional proprieties, Arcone insisted that Micante, the son of the late sultan al-Fudail be his designated successor.
 The Portuguese erected a fortress (Fort Santiago) on Kilwa and left a garrison behind, under the command of Pedro Ferreira Fogaça, to keep an eye on things.

 Portuguese rule was not very welcome.
 Particularly grating was the imposition of Portuguese mercantilist laws on the sultanate, forbidding all but Portuguese ships to carry trade to the principal coastal towns – essentially putting many leading Kilwan merchants out of business.

 The Portuguese did not stay very long.
 In May, 1506, Muhammad Arcone was lured and assassinated by the sheikh of Tirendicunde (a relative of Emir Ibrahim).
 As per the pre-arranged succession rule, Micante ascended to the throne.
-But Fogaça, seeing that Micante's ascension was supported by the old faction of Emir Ibrahim, concluded he would not do as a Portuguese puppet.
+However, Fogaça, seeing that Micante's ascension was supported by the old faction of Emir Ibrahim, concluded he would not do as a Portuguese puppet.
 Consequently, he deposed Micante and installed Hussein ibn Muhammad, a son of Arcone, as the new sultan.

 Chaos broke out in the city of Kilwa.
 Partisans of Micante (and Emir Ibrahim) seized control of much of the city, driving sultan Hussein (and the partisans of Arcone) to seek refuge by the Portuguese Fort Santiago.
 Street fighting and soon fires broke out.
 In the chaos, streams of Kilwan residents fled the city, leaving it practically deserted, save for a handful of roving partisan gangs and the terrified Portuguese garrison.

 Hearing of the Kilwan chaos all the way in India, the Portuguese viceroy Almeida dispatched a magistrate Nuno Vaz Pereira to inquire into the matter.
 Arriving in late 1506, Pereira convened the competing sultans Micante and Hussein, and asked them present their cases.
 Pereira ruled in favor of Hussein, confirming him as sultan, but softened the blow by relieving the unpopular commander Fogaça and lifting the mercantilist restrictions on Kilwa shipping.

 The Kilwan refugees returned and a modicum of peace resumed, but only briefly.
 For Hussein put it in his head to lead the Kilwan army against Tirendicunde, to avenge his father's murder.
 The town was brutally sacked, and numerous prisoners taken.
 Hussein then dispatched emissaries to all the vassal cities of the Kilwa Sultanate, ordering them to return to obedience, or else meet the same fate.

-Fearing that Hussein's spate of tyranny might jeopardize Portuguese interests in East Africa, viceroy Almeida reversed Pereira's decision, deposed Hussein and reinstated Micante.
+Fearing that Hussein's spate of tyranny might jeopardize Portuguese interests in East Africa, Viceroy Almeida reversed Pereira's decision, deposed Hussein and reinstated Micante.